Policies and documents

 Don’t break the law, do abide by York St John University’s regulations and policies, and do observe the regulations of any third parties whose facilities you access.

-Acceptable use of IT facilities and systems policy
+Acceptable use of IT services

 The IT facilities are provided for use in furtherance of the mission of York St John University, primarily to support a course of study, research or in connection with your employment or course of study at the institution.